 AGE & STATE EMPTY NESTER PROGRAM: “NO ONE SIZE FITS ALL: THE INTRODUCTORY HOME SOLUTIONS WORKSHOP”

 Join us on Tuesday, December 10, at 7:30 pm, for this workshop designed to educate and enlighten people when considering individual living styles as we grow and change.
 We will discuss adapting your existing home to fit current needs, downsizing, and other important topics.
 RSVP to Geryl Baer, email@example.com or 301-652-8569, ext.
 352.

 GENERAL BETH EL INFORMATION

 WEEKDAY MORNING MINYAN

-Beth El's schedule of services includes a daily morning minyan, Monday through Friday at 7:30 am.
+Beth El's schedule of services includes a daily morning minyan, Monday through Friday, at 7:30 am.
 Please consider attending services in the morning to assist with making a minyan.
 Torah is read on Monday and Thursday mornings.
 This is a good way to start your day; a light breakfast follows the service.
-Please note the exceptions for Shavuot listed in the Highlights above.

 WEEKDAY EVENING MINYAN